openstack/keystone/doc/source/configuration.rst

 Current keystone systems that have caching capabilities:
     * ``token``
+        The token system has a separate ``cache_time`` configuration option, that can be set to a value above or below the global ``expiration_time`` default, allowing for different caching behavior from the other systems in ``Keystone``.
+        This option is set in the ``[token]`` section of the configuration file.

         The Token Revocation List cache time is handled by the configuration option ``revocation_cache_time`` in the ``[token]`` section.
-The revocation list is refreshed whenever a token is revoked, and sees significantly more requests than specific tokens or token validation of specific tokens will see.
+The revocation list is refreshed whenever a token is revoked.
+It typically sees significantly more requests than specific token retrievals or token validation calls.

 For more information about the different backends (and configuration options):
     * `dogpile.cache.backends.memory`_